Xc banner image

 • Sitecore AI target site has been created

-• Pathway App has been installed (marketplace app available to Sitecore360 subscribers)
+• Pathway App has been installed (marketplace app available to Sitecore 360 subscribers)

 Once these are met, you can begin your migration.
-Open the Pathway app in SitecoreAI and Click on “New Migration.”
-On the next screen, you will add the name and description for the migration.
-These should be distinct and identify the site and language you are migrating.
-Click “Next” to move on.
-On the next screen, you will enter the target environment and site details in the first column.
+Open the Pathway app in SitecoreAI and click on “New Migration.”
+On the next screen, add the name and description for the migration.
+These should clearly identify the site and language you are migrating.
+Click “Next” to proceed.

 Step 2: Target Data Extraction